(Updated May 31, 2020)

 Completion Date (Estimated): March 1, 2022 (Substantial Completion)

-- Next contractual milestone is the liquids process contract milestone dated October 25, 2021.
-This will allow JCW to begin the process of eliminating flows to KCMO.
+- Next contractual milestone is completing the liquids treatment process by October 25, 2021.
+This will allow JCW to begin reducing flow sent to KCMO.

 Future Pending Action(s):